—by Mark Harris, Founder & Director of the DAC Foundation

 Collection of Delmar and Ruthanne McCaig, Tallassee, Alabama

 I remember when my father began planting camellias in our yard; it seemed obvious that he had inherited his mother’s love of camellias.
 As the camellias grew, it wasn’t long before my mother caught the bug.
-Today my yard is filled with a variety of camellias as I carry on the tradition started many years ago by my grandmother.
+Thanks to my mother, today my yard is filled with a variety of camellias as I carry on the tradition started many years ago by my grandmother.
 Below, I have included photographs of some of this year’s camellia blossoms from my garden.

 For those of us living in Alabama or visiting Alabama this time of year, Elmore County’s own Jasmine Hill Gardens & Outdoor Museum is truly a sight to behold for lovers of this beautiful species.
 Benjamin Fitzpatrick and his wife Mary created Jasmine Hill Gardens located in south central Elmore County.
 Mr. Ben as he was often called, was a half-first cousin of Wetumpka artist Kelly Fitzpatrick, the co-founder of the Dixie Art Colony.
 From studying the Dixie Art Colony archives and seeing multiple examples of DAC artwork, we know that at times the colonists would select a subject such as a camellia or magnolia blossom as their subject for the day.
 We have seen numerous examples of paintings by the DAC artists of both camellia and magnolia blossoms.
 The example shown in this post by Warree C. LeBron is from the collection of Delmar and Ruthanne McCaig of Tallassee, Alabama.
 This piece was one of the paintings included in our Tallassee NOW exhibition in June of 2018.